PROJECT

 A number of man-made barriers, such as weirs, gauging stations and culverts, separate stretches of river, restricting the movements and survival rates of fish and eels, among other wildlife.
 The project will work to reconnect sections of river by installing fish and eel passes or removing barriers.

-The river enhancement aspects of the Caring for Crawley’s Rivers project will also re-naturalise stretches of the stream, improve habitat diversity and enhance conditions for wildlife.
+The river enhancement aspects of the Mending the Upper Mole project will also re-naturalise stretches of this network of water, improve habitat diversity and enhance conditions for wildlife.

 Methods to achieve this include re-profiling riverbanks, introducing large woody debris, adding fresh gravel along the bed of the river and creating backwaters and marginal habitat, which will also increase the resilience of the watercourses to climate change.